This page contains information on:

 Kansas City, MO 64108

-Provisional freshmen, pre-pharmacy students and students enrolled in the bachelor of science in pharmaceutical sciences program are required to schedule an appointment with an adviser in the Pharmacy Student Services Office for enrollment release prior to each term of enrollment.
-Students on probation or on contract must meet with their faculty adviser or professional development adviser and then set up an appointment with an academic adviser prior to registering.
-Go to pharmacy.umkc.edu and select “current students” for specific registration information and schedule announcements.
-Students who do not complete required courses or who receive a grade below C must make an appointment with an adviser in the Pharmacy Student Services Office before enrolling in subsequent terms of enrollment.
-With permission of the Committee on Admissions and Academic Requirements, deficiencies must be cleared before a student can advance to the next term of enrollment.
-Pharmacy graduate students must meet with their major faculty advisers to plan a program of study and committee.
-A program of study should be filed with the Graduate Programs Committee within the first academic year of graduate study.
+The School of Pharmacy Student Affairs Office works closely with students both prior to entry, throughout the admission process, and while enrolled in the University and/or Doctor of Pharmacy Pharm.D. program.
+Early Assurance and pre-pharmacy students are required to schedule an appointment with an adviser in the Pharmacy Office of Student Affairs (OSA) for enrollment release prior to each term of enrollment.
+Pharm.D. students on probation or on contract must meet with their faculty adviser prior to registering each term.
+Pharm.D. students can find specific registration information, curricular requirements and important announcements through the OSA Blackboard page.
+Students who do not complete required courses or who receive a grade below C must make an appointment with an adviser in the Pharmacy OSA before enrolling in subsequent terms of enrollment.
+Pharmacy graduate students must meet with their major faculty adviser to plan a program of study and faculty committee.
+A program of study must be filed with the Graduate Programs Committee within the first academic year of graduate study.

 PACE - Program for Adult College Education: Working Adults and Nontraditional Degree Programs